nickkoza/animately/README.md

 Prop Mechanic is optimized for integrated systems and has a memory footprint that can be tuned based on the needs of the prop and microcontroller.

+Prop Mechanic is built around delegates, and uses an event-driven architecture.
+This provides a flexible API that's easy to build upon and plug new methods into.
+If a method signature matches what Prop Mechanic is expecting you can plug that method in to the system regardless of whether you've inherited any interfaces.
+This means you can create new parts and tweening algorithms as you go.

 # Installation
 TO DO